AdobeDocs/target-developers/src/pages/index.md

 ## Contributing

-We encourage you to participate in our open documentation initiative, if you have suggestions, corrections, additions or deletions for this documentation, check out the source from [this github repo](https://github.com/adobe/gatsby-theme-spectrum-example), and submit a pull request with your contribution.
+We encourage you to participate in our open documentation initiative, if you have suggestions, corrections, additions or deletions for this documentation, check out the source from [this GitHub repo](https://github.com/adobe/gatsby-theme-spectrum-example), and submit a pull request with your contribution.
 For more information, refer to the [contributing page](support/contribute/).